-Before you choose what you’ll resurface your pool with, it’s important to know what your pool is currently made of.
+Before you choose what material you’ll resurface with, it’s important to know what your pool is currently made of.
 Typical materials are plaster, aggregate in multiple finishes, and tile.
 You’ll want to professionally remove the current surface, so you’re not causing any additional damage or work for those putting in the new surface.

-Resurfacing is replacing the top coat of your pool, which means you’ll need to fully drain your pool water.
-So it’s also important to note that you may need to contact your city’s planning commission to determine if a permit is needed and to determine where you should drain your pool water.
+Resurfacing is replacing the top coat of your pool, which means you’ll need to fully drain your water.
+So it’s also important to note that you may need to contact your city’s planning commission to determine if a permit is needed and to determine where you should drain your water.
 Once you have successfully planned to remove the current surface, it’s time to choose your new look.

 Pool Resurfacing Cost by Finish Type